sarahbaalbaki/Bioinformatics/README.md

 This contains code from the course assignments of: Fundamentals of Bioinformatics

-The requirements can be found on Cogniterra: Bioinformatics Algorithms Course (by Phillip Compeau and Pavel Pevzner)
+The problem requirements and test cases can be found on Cogniterra: Bioinformatics Algorithms Course (by Phillip Compeau and Pavel Pevzner)

 The course is obtained from: http://bioinformaticsalgorithms.org